HarperDB/documentation/docs/applications/README.md

 Congratulations, you now have created a secure database application backend with a table, a well-defined structure, access controls, and a functional REST endpoint with query capabilities!
 See the [REST documentation for more information on HTTP access](../rest/README.md) and see the [Schema reference](./defining-schemas.md) for more options for defining schemas.

 ## Deploy

-Next, if you have created this locally and have a cloud instance as well, you can commit this to a Github repository and then go to studio and deploy from your repository.
+This guide assumes that you're building a HarperDB application locally.
+If you have a cloud instance available, you can deploy it by doing the following:

+- commit and push your application component directory code (i.e., the `my-app` directory) to a Github repo
+- go to the applications section of your target cloud instance in the [HarperDB Studio](studio.harperdb.io)
+- in the left-hand menu of the applications IDE, click 'deploy' and specify a package location reference that follows the [npm package specification](https://docs.npmjs.com/cli/v8/using-npm/package-spec) (i.e., a string like `HarperDB/Application-Template` or a URL like `https://github.com/HarperDB/application-template`, for example, that npm knows how to install).

-Now that you have deployed to your cloud instance, you can start scaling and expanding your application by adding more HarperDB instances.
-Simply choose to add additional instances on other regions, and expand your deployed mesh.
-You can configure a global traffic manager/load balancer that will distribute incoming requests to the appropriate server.
-You can deploy your application to all the nodes in your mesh.
-Your application is ready to horizontally and globally scale!
+Once have deployed your application to a HarperDB cloud instance, you can start scaling and expanding your application by adding additional instances in other regions, and expand your deployed mesh.

+With the help of a global traffic manager/load balancer configured, you can distribute incoming requests to the appropriate server.
+You can deploy and re-deploy your application to all the nodes in your mesh.

+Now, with an application that you can deploy, update, and re-deploy, you have an application that is horizontally and globally scalable!

 ## Understanding the Component Application Architecture

 HarperDB can host multiple applications and extensions.
 Any package that is added to HarperDB is called a "component", and components are generally categorized as "applications", which deliver a set of endpoints for users, and "extensions", which are building blocks for features like authentication, additional protocols, and connectors that can be used by other components.
 Components can be added to the your hdb/components directory, and all such components will be loaded by HarperDB when it starts (using `harperdb run .` allows us to specifically load a certain application in addition to any that have been added to hdb/components).

 ```mermaid